Goom11/goGenerics/README.md

 ### How To Use:
 1. Change generator.go's global variable 'types' to include all the types you need functions for
+2. Generated functions will be of the form FunctionType1Type2Type3... (see example code for more info)
-2. Build and run, take output and package for personal use
+2. Build and run, take output and use from personal package
 3. Enjoy, Contribute, Be Merry!

 ### TODO: